dannyvankooten/www.dannyvankooten.com/_posts/2015-03-13-interview-on-webworktravel.markdown

 **>> [Interview with Danny van Kooten on WebWorkTravel](http://www.webworktravel.com/interview-with-danny-van-kooten/) <<**

 In the interview we talk about how I got started with traveling, what I'm doing to stay sane on the road and why I like it so much.
-We also talk about how I started building [MailChimp for WordPress](https://mc4wp.com/) from a hospital bed in Vietnam.
+We also talk about how I started building [Mailchimp for WordPress](https://www.mc4wp.com/) from a hospital bed in Vietnam.

 Hope you enjoy the interview! **:)**